Tidal Love numbers for regular black holes: TIDAL LOVE NUMBERS FOR REGULAR BLACK HOLES

 For the case of $l = 3$, we obtain the following results:

 Similarly, the TLN for $l = 3$ up to $\mathcal{O}(q^6)$ turns out to be

-The behavior of TLN for $l=3$ closely resembles that of the $l = 2$ case: the first-order term contributes a finite and non-zero TLNs without logarithmic running, while the second-order correction introduces a logarithmic dependence in $r$.
+The behavior of TLN for $l=3$ closely resembles that of the $l = 2$ case: The first-order term contributes finite and nonzero TLNs without logarithmic running, while the second-order correction introduces a logarithmic dependence in $r$.
 Both cases contribute positively to the TLNs and the running.